nicknettleton/Cognitive-Capacity-Prediction/README.md

 Some of these estimators, and in particular the gradient boosters, have many parameters that can be tuned.
 With each cross-validation run taking approximately 1-10 minutes depending on the estimator, it would not be practical to do this using grid search or random search.

-I used Optuna to implement Baysian Optimisation for this process, rather than write the code by hand, because it provide access to a range of advanced functionality together with flexibility.
-I implemented Constrained Hyperparameter Optimisation, so that appropriate combinations of values are suggested for each experiment where there are dependencies between them, and I implemented a process for saving the trial history for each estimator so that new tuning does not need to start from scratch.
+I used Optuna to implement Baysian Optimisation for this process, because it is fast, flexible, and offer a range of advanced functionality.
+Definining functions for initialising and suggesting new points for each estimator, I made use of constrained hyperparameter optimistion so that appropriate combinations of values are suggested for each experiment where there are dependencies between them.
+I implemented a process for saving and loading trial history for each estimator so tuning can be warm-started rather than start afresh for each new training run.

 The final performance of each candidate estimator in cross-validation post-tuning is shown in the chart below, with best to worst from left to right: